 to refer a friend or family member.
 If approved by an

-Independent Review Board (IRB), PRA may be able to provide
+Independent Review Board (IRB), ICON may be able to provide

 you a referral bonus of up to $500 for each qualified study